These are Stephen Bamford's notes on the|

 Footnote by Chris Adams

-Steve rarely drove the car after 1987, having started to use his Datsun 240z 'Roland' but when he did drive, both he & the car were still a competitive force, even when it was really past it in 2001 & after a more or less full mechanical rebuild in 2008 / 09 for AMOC Donington & the Woodcote Trophy race at Spa 09, when it was just slightly off the front running pace (at both meetings), largely caused by lack of brakes, not lack of power .
+Stephen Bamford rarely drove the car after 1987, having started to use his Datsun 240z 'Roland' but when he did drive, both he & the car were still a competitive force, even when it was really past it in 2001 (completely worn out) & after a more or less full mechanical rebuild in 2008 / 09 by Chris Adams & some of his Four Ashes Team for AMOC Donington & the Woodcote Trophy race at Spa 09, when it was just slightly off the front running pace (at both meetings), largely caused by lack of brakes, not lack of power .

 Back to Top